Betty (Adventure Time)

 "Betty" is the forty-eighth episode of the fifth season of the American animated television series Adventure Time.
 It was written and storyboarded by Ako Castuera and Jesse Moynihan, from a story by Kent Osborne, Pendleton Ward, Jack Pendarvis, Adam Muto, and Moynihan.
 It originally aired on Cartoon Network on February 24, 2014.
 The episode guest-stars Lena Dunham as the eponymous character, Betty.
 The entry also saw the return of Miguel Ferrer, Steve Agee, Duncan Trussell, and Maurice LaMarche as various characters.

 The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 In this episode, the Ice King reverts to Simon (both voiced by Tom Kenny) after being exposed to an anti-magic being named Bella Noche, and gets help from Finn, Jake, and Marceline in order to get Betty, his former fiancée, back.
 Once he succeeds in bringing her back, however, he begins to die, forcing Betty herself to defeat Belle Noche.

-An episode centered on Betty had been promised by the crew at San Diego Comic-Con International in 2012.
+An episode centered on Betty had been promised by the crew at San Diego Comic-Con in 2012.
 Due to the subject matter and length of the episode, several scenes had to be cut or trimmed for time, since so much was being placed in the episode.
 A review by Oliver Sava of The A.V.
 Club was complimentary towards the story, and Sava also applauded Dunham's voice-acting.

 Plot

 Background

 In the context of the series, the Ice King is a recurring antagonist of the series, and frequently kidnaps princesses throughout Ooo; although he is often at odds with Finn and Jake, he is generally not a serious threat.
-In the third season episode "Holly Jolly Secrets", it is revealed that the Ice King was originally a human archaeologist named Simon Petrikov who, after placing a mysterious ice crown on his head, became crazed with magic and scared off the love of his life, Betty, whom he never saw again.
+In the third season episode "Holly Jolly Secrets", it is revealed that the Ice King was originally a human antiquarian named Simon Petrikov who, after placing a mysterious ice crown on his head, became crazed with magic and scared off the love of his life, Betty, whom he never saw again.
 In the fourth season episode "I Remember You", it was revealed that the Ice King and 1000-year-old Marceline the Vampire Queen had originally met following the events of the mysterious Mushroom War, a cataclysmic war that destroyed modern human society, and "Simon & Marcy" revealed that the two shared a father-daughter bond.